Leonetienne/Tubio/README.md

 ### I locked myself out by enabling localhost only on another device!
 This can only be undone from localhost.
 Open Tubio via, and this is important, either `localhost` or `127.0.0.1` and untick it again.
 If you can only ssh into the host, you can edit the `config.json` itself and restart Tubio.

-### Does it work on linux?
+### Does it work on Windows?
-Well, technically, yes.
-You would have to install youtube-dl and the ffmpeg suite yourself, and compile Tubio yourself though.
-I have not tried it yet, but it should work.
-You may get warnings for missing .exe files, which are obviously not needed on linux.
+Sure it does.
+You just have to compile it yourself using cmake, and put yt-dlp.exe, ffmpeg.exe, ffplay.exe and ffprobe.exe in Tubios working directory (installation directory).
+You could then just launch it at startup.

 ### Can I use it on my phone?
 Sure.
 Read [this](#user-content-can-i-use-tubio-on-multiple-devices).